elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-role-does-literature-play-in-contemporary-art.md

 url: /learn/art-history-and-literature/questions/what-role-does-literature-play-in-contemporary-art
 score: -1.0
 related_article1:
-    id: 110245
+    id: 110243
     title: >-
-        In what ways do contemporary, modern, and traditional art forms influence each other?
+        What are the defining characteristics of modern art?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/in-what-ways-do-contemporary-modern-and-traditional-art-forms-influence-each-other
+    url: /learn/art-history-and-literature/questions/what-are-the-defining-characteristics-of-modern-art
 related_article2:
-    id: 110255
+    id: 110265
     title: >-
-        What are some examples of traditional art forms in the Philippines?
+        What are the economic impacts of contemporary art on society?
-    subject: Art History and Literature
+    subject: Economics
-    url: /learn/art-history-and-literature/questions/what-are-some-examples-of-traditional-art-forms-in-the-philippines
+    url: /learn/economics/questions/what-are-the-economic-impacts-of-contemporary-art-on-society
 related_article3:
-    id: 110247
+    id: 110261
     title: >-
-        What are the seven major contemporary art forms and their significance?
+        What are the challenges faced by contemporary artists today?
     subject: Art History and Literature
+    url: /learn/art-history-and-literature/questions/what-are-the-challenges-faced-by-contemporary-artists-today
+related_article4:
+    id: 110258
+    title: >-
+        How do contemporary artists engage with social and political themes?
+    subject: Art History and Literature
+    url: /learn/art-history-and-literature/questions/how-do-contemporary-artists-engage-with-social-and-political-themes
+related_article5:
+    id: 110245
+    title: >-
+        In what ways do contemporary, modern, and traditional art forms influence each other?
+    subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-seven-major-contemporary-art-forms-and-their-significance
+    url: /learn/art-history-and-literature/questions/in-what-ways-do-contemporary-modern-and-traditional-art-forms-influence-each-other
 ---

 &nbsp;